TylerMartinez/YoutubeOnTop/README.md

 ## Technologies

-This is built using the Angular4 framework and Electron.
+This is built using the Angular 5 framework and Electron.

 ## Releases